semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 This pattern matches the input file but does not assign the value `p` to `$PASSWORD` instead of the full value `p@$$w0rd`.

-To match an arbitrary sequence of items and capture their value in the this example:
+To match an arbitrary sequence of items and capture their value in the example:

 1. Use a named ellipsis, by changing the pattern to the following: